jakobloekke/tdcss.js/README.md

 <!-- ### Element title -->
 ```

-Then, if you insert a semi-colon, you can specify what **section** the fragment belongs to.
+Then, if you insert a semi-colon, you can specify what **section** the fragment belongs to:
 ```html
 <!-- ### Element title; Title styles -->
 ```

 And finally, if you insert another semicolon, you can fix the height of the fragment container.
-This is useful for position:absolute type layouts.
+This is useful for position:absolute type layouts:
 ```html
 <!-- ### Element title; Title styles; 400px -->
 ```

+Here's the markup that produces the screenshot below:
 ```html
 <div id="tdcss">